 "I enjoyed the opportunities to explore French culture and I liked the historical feeling of both Reims and Paris, and felt a strong presence of arts and culture in France." - Cindy, Canada

-For more information about accommodation and life in Reims and Paris, sign up for the Summer School newsletter.
+For more information about life in Reims and Paris, sign up for the Summer School newsletter.

 Life in France

 The Pre-College Programme is designed to be an immersive and holistic experience for participants, and for them to live the College experience as a group.
 For the time of the programme, participants study, live and explore France together.
 They share not only classes, but also activities, meals, outings, weekend trips, etc.

 The first two weeks of the programme take place on the Reims campus of Sciences Po, housed in a former Jesuit college from the 17th century.
 Located in the historical heart of the city, this remarkable site has been restored to mix traditional architectural elements with state-of-the-art amenities.